Sublime Text: Package manager

+Licensing

+As of 2025, Sublime Text is available under personal and business licenses; personal licenses allow unlimited and perpetual use by an individual of the current version of Sublime Text as of the date that the license was purchased, as well as of any subsequent version of Sublime Text released within 3 years of the date of purchase of the license, while business licenses are sold to companies and organizations on an annual, per-seat basis.

+The same licensing model applies to Sublime Merge.
+For personal licenses there is also a possibility to get a single bundle license for both products.

 Sublime Merge

 In 2018, Sublime HQ released Sublime Merge, a Git GUI and merging tool.
 When installed along with Sublime Text it uses its syntax highlighting packages and they have integrations to interact with each other.
 Technically Sublime Merge and Text share large parts of the codebase and UI concepts.